hfang821/hfang821/README.md

 <i>I'm Kevin, a Full-Stack Web developer from Toronto, Ontario. ✨</i>

-<i>I’m currently learning Full-Stack Web Development using HTML, CSS and JavaScript, Node.js and their frameworks & libraries! 🌱 </i>
+<i>I’m currently performing Full-Stack Web Development using HTML, CSS and JavaScript, Node.js and their frameworks & libraries! 🌱 </i>

  *Fun fact: I'm a full-time Developer, and a part-time Powerlifter. ⚡